 Tuscany, a true open-air museum with masterpieces for everyone to enjoy, also offers visitors looking for several half hidden pearls of stunning beauty created by the best master of all time: Nature.
 One of these is the Antro del Corchia cave, practically a quarry mountain whose notoriety and fascination will capture your imagination.

 The Apuan Alps Park of the Upper Versilia

-But there are still very few people that actually leave behind the long lines of cars along the motorway to head into the mountains.
+But there are still very few people that actually leave the main motorway to head into the mountains.

-The route takes you along the Porvincial road toward Arni, running along the clear waters of the Vezza Torrent.
+The route takes you along the Porvincial road toward Arni, running along the clear waters of the Vezza River.

-The environment then quite suddenly changes.
-The mountains leave peaceful view of the coast and their majesty stance to show their more suffered and true side.
+The environment quite suddenly changes: the mountains give way to glimpses of the coast and their majestic stance speaks of their true character.
 The valleys are narrow and steep with thick woods of green oak and chestnut trees on all sides.

-Every so often along the side of the most craggy slopes, there are long roads of large white rocks that have slipped down toward the valley, reminding us that the heart of these lands are made of stone and marble.
+Every so often, along the side of the most craggy slopes, there are long lines of large white rocks that have slipped down toward the valley, reminding us that the heart of these lands are made of stone and marble.

 If you can resist stopping at every curve to take photographs of the impressive views, you will reach Levigliani, sitting at 600 meters above sea level, in just a matter of short time.

 The temperature within the cave is constant: 7.6°C (45.7°F) year-round.
 It is therefore recommended to dress in layers and put several of them on when preparing to enter.
 Fleece sweaters, even wool, might be good as surely as shoes/boots with a good grip on the soles.